2000 NCAA Division I women's basketball tournament: Qualifying teams – at-large

 Thirty-four additional teams were selected to complete the sixty-four invitations.

 Bids by conference

 Thirty conferences earned an automatic bid.
 In fifteen cases, the automatic bid was the only representative from the conference.
 Thirty-four additional at-large teams were selected from fifteen of the conferences.

-First and second rounds
+2000 NCAA tournament schedule and venues

 In 2000, the field remained at 64 teams.
 The teams were seeded, and assigned to four geographic regions, with seeds 1-16 in each region.
 In Round 1, seeds 1 and 16 faced each other, as well as seeds 2 and 15, seeds 3 and 14, seeds 4 and 13, seeds 5 and 12, seeds 6 and 11, seeds 7 and 10, and seeds 8 and 9.
 In the first two rounds, the top four seeds were given the opportunity to host the first-round game.
 In most cases, the higher seed accepted the opportunity.
 The exception: